Six stand trial in carbon fraud case in Germany

 Judge Martin Bach said the defendants could receive prison sentences of between three and nine years, with the duration in some instances potentially shortened through cooperation provided by defendants.

-Defence lawyers criticised the judge, noting he had called the case "opaque" in preliminary meetings and prematurely talked about the scope of potential sentences while the defendants were still being interviewed about possible cooperation with authorities.
+Defense lawyers criticized the judge, noting he had called the case "opaque" in preliminary meetings and prematurely talked about the scope of potential sentences while the defendants were still being interviewed about possible cooperation with authorities.

-Claude Bauduin, Robert Peitzmeyer and his son Bjoern Peitzmeyer, Wayne Stewart Brown, Irfan Musa Patel and Fraz Mir -- who are from Germany, France and Britain -- were not asked to make a plea initially.
+Claude Bauduin, Robert Peitzmeyer and his son Bjoern Peitzmeyer, Wayne Stewart Brown, Irfan Musa Patel and Fraz Mir -- who are from Germany, France and Britain -- were not asked to make a plea at this stage.

-But Mir in his hearing admitted it had been an open secret that the cross-border trading offered quick money.
-"I did not realise that I was committing fiscal fraud under the German law but I knew that it was ethically and morally wrong," he said.

-Mir, a trained economist, said he wanted to repay at least part of the sum.

 In an EU-wide investigation, Germany has carried out the biggest swoop on suspects, with prosecutors identifying around 170 suspects in carbon fraud.